erebus-attack/Bitcoin-Emulator/README.md

 The run time depends on the input parameters, and may take approximately 20 minutes.
 The output will be saved in the `./output` directory!

+We consider the attack to succeed if the attacker has occupied all outgoing connections before the end time of the simulation.
+That is currently set to approximately [381 days](https://github.com/erebus-attack/Bitcoin-Emulator/blob/eb1636bfd06c4185815535f6eaed58874e98af36/cfg.py#L71) (`nStart - nEnd`, in seconds).
+Otherwise, the attack is said to fail.

+The only two conditions for completion are:
+1. The simulation runs till `nEnd`.
+2. The attacker occupies all outgoing connections.

+The result of the simulation is printed to the console in the end.

 The code has been tested on Ubuntu 16.04 and 18.04, with Python 3.8.

 ## Support